MOND from Second-Order Moment Modified Acceleration and Quantum Equivalence Principle: Discussions and Conclusions

-(5) The effect of such acceleration-induced broadening of spectral lines (or coordinates), leading to metric corrections, can be treated more rigorously and generally (in non-uniform and anisotropic scenarios) within the frameworks of quantum reference frames and quantum gravity theories \citep{Luo2014The,Luo2015Dark,Luo:2015pca,Luo:2019iby,Luo:2021zpi,Luo:2022goc,Luo:2022statistics,Luo:2022ywl,2023AnPhy.45869452L,2024arXiv240809630L,Luo:2025cer,Luo:2025fdh}.
+(5) Based on the quantum equivalence principle, the effect of such acceleration-induced broadening of spectral lines (or coordinates) is not merely the correction of spectrum itself, but also the universal correction of the metric and curvature, which can be treated more rigorously and generally (in non-uniform and anisotropic scenarios) within the frameworks of quantum reference frames and quantum gravity theories \citep{Luo2014The,Luo2015Dark,Luo:2015pca,Luo:2019iby,Luo:2021zpi,Luo:2022goc,Luo:2022statistics,Luo:2022ywl,2023AnPhy.45869452L,2024arXiv240809630L,Luo:2025cer,Luo:2025fdh}.
 These approaches involve the Ricci flow of quantum spacetime (a renormalization group flow of the metric tensor in quantum spacetime) or the broadening of heat kernels associated with conjugate heat equations coupled to the spacetime Ricci flow.
 Therefore, the isotropic broadening of spectra (or coordinates) described in this paper serves as an intuitive and useful concept, facilitating qualitative and conceptual understanding based on this foundation.

 (6) When the acceleration duration $\delta s$ is relatively short, specifically $\delta s\ll\frac{1}{a}\sim\frac{1}{T_{U}}$, shorter than the characteristic time scale corresponding to the formation of the Unruh thermal equilibrium temperature $T_{U}$, the system cannot achieve thermal equilibrium within such a brief period.
 Consequently, the spectrum of the accelerated point particle does not evolve into a maximally mixed blackbody spectrum in this short time but only slightly deviates from a quantum pure state, exhibiting a slight broadening of its spectrum.
 This effect can be regarded as a local short-time extension of the Unruh effect, which typically arises from a long-time and uniform acceleration in a flat background.
 This aspect is not readily apparent from the short-time $\delta s$ perturbation method employed in this paper, instead, a more rigorous coordinate transformation is required.
 For a detailed proof of this point, refer to the author's previous work \citep{Luo:2023eqf}.